-The Department of Local Government and Communities plays a leading role in encouraging a coordinated response to the implementation of the State Government's policy priorities for seniors.
+The Department plays a leading role in encouraging a coordinated response to the implementation of the State Government's policy priorities for seniors.

-DLGC undertakes the following activities to help community and business partners achieve this vision.
+The following activities are undertaken to help community and business partners achieve this vision.

 An Age-friendly WA: The Seniors Strategic Planning Framework 2012-2017

 Framework guides the actions of government agencies and their community and business partners in service planning and developments, to create age-friendly communities throughout the State.